A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Cambodia – 5th to 10th December

-A must-see for us while in SE Asia was the largest temple complex in the world, Angkor Wat!
+A must-see for us while in South East Asia was the largest temple complex in the world, Angkor Wat.
 After our initial stay in Bangkok, we jumped the Cambodian border to Siam Reap.
 Angkor Wat is a magical place that should be on everyone’s travel bucket list.

-A long bus journey to the capital, Phnom Penh, allowed us to explore the country’s dark history before returning to Thailand.
+A long bus journey to the capital, Phnom Penh, allowed us to explore the country’s dark history before returning to Thailand and continuing our family gap year.

 Bayon Temple, Cambodia